SystemsGenetics/KINC/docs/create_a_network.rst

   - Biological signal can be found at higher correlation values and when sample bias is skewed towards the question of interest

 Disadvantages
-  - Includes false edges but also misses edges due to improper application of correlation tests.
+  - Includes false edges due to improper application of correlation tests, and misses lower-correlated true edges due to excess noise.

 GMM Approach
 ::::::::::::